 The majority of the Outlander filming locations in Scotland can be easily visited as a day trip from Edinburgh or day trip from Glasgow, although you would need more than one day to visit all of them.
 However, basing yourself in either Edinburgh or Glasgow is likely the best option as this will let you access most of the filming sites quite easily.

-In this guide I’m going to go through all our favourite Outlander filming locations in Scotland, and provide you with all the information you need to visit them yourself.
-Note that this will contain spoilers for all seasons of the show to date as I describe the scenes and events that happen at each location.
+I’ll take you through all our favourite Outlander filming locations in Scotland, with everything you need to visit them yourself.
+The original series has now told its whole story, with the eighth and final season having aired in May 2026, so this guide covers all eight seasons.
+Note that it contains spoilers, as I describe the scenes and events that happen at each location.

 Let’s get started!